alyssafelzien/sqliteprojects/index.md

-This is for the sqlite projects
+# SQLite Projects

 ## To Do List

 In CS310, Introduction to Databases, the final project was to create a To Do List.
+This To Do List used a SQLite database to store information.